K1HT999/KThompsonCCRData/september_deep_dive/september_effect_deep_dive.md

 ## Interpretation
 The September effect is not simply generic September long exposure: September buy-and-hold is weak, and random September weekly selections rarely match the observed signal mean, hit rate, or profit factor.
 The pattern is strongest when crop-condition surprise deteriorates abruptly, which fits the economic story of late-season yield-risk repricing.

-The main caveat is still selection bias: September became the focus after exploration.
+The main caveat is still selection bias: September became the focus after it was "discovered".
 This should be treated as a promising research effect that needs live paper trading, cross-crop tests, and a formal walk-forward design before it is treated as production alpha.